Tummy Tuck Before & After

 Abdominoplasty, or tummy tuck, is a cosmetic surgery designed to remove excess skin after massive weight loss or liposuction as well as firm muscles in the abdominal wall.
 The goal of a tummy tuck is to return a patient’s abdomen to a firmer, tighter contour.
-This is achieved by excising excess skin, removing excess fat, and repositioning weakened or separated muscles, giving the patient a flatter, smoother, more contoured abdomen.
+This is achieved by excising excess skin, removing excess fat, and repairing weakened or separated muscles, giving the patient a flatter, smoother, more contoured abdomen.

 Who is a Good Candidate for Abdominoplasty?

-If you are considering having another child, however, a tummy tuck will have to wait.
+Women who are considering having another child, however, a tummy tuck will have to wait.
 The effects of pregnancy will negate the results of your surgery.
 Also, if a person plans to lose more weight, a tummy tuck should be delayed, as the weight loss will create more loose skin.
 It’s important to remember, a tummy tuck is a body-contouring procedure, not a weight-loss procedure.

 Types of Tummy Tucks

 Dr. DeRoberts performs a variety of tummy tuck procedures, based on the needs of each patient.
 There are traditional/standard tummy tucks, mini tummy tucks, extended tummy tucks, and circumferential tummy tucks.

 - Mini Tummy Tuck – Here the hip incision is usually somewhat shorter and skin is lifted only to the navel area.
 The second incision is not made.
 Mini tummy tucks are ideal for patients who don’t have large amounts of loose skin and who still have good abdominal muscle strength.